Nanolat/sotopless-octopress/source/index.markdown

 {% img /images/gamecenter.jpg %}

-SoTopless is a leaderboard server that excludes cheating players with its own algorithm.
+SoTopless is a leaderboard server that excludes cheating players with its own genuine player checking algorithm.

 It supports C++/JavaScript client SDK for Android, iOS, Linux, and Windows platform.